 As a second year Business student at QUT (Queensland University of Technology) I finally got itchy feet and decided to take my first trip overseas.
 It was well planned and mostly funded by the Australian government as I set myself up to do a year of student exchange in International Business & Public Relations at CBS (Copenhagen Business School).

 I was also employed by the International Cultural studies department, and orchestrated my first book launch with both Danish and Japanese cultural considerations.

-Back in Brisbane, Australia, I continued my studies and gained part-time employment working for a large financial organisation, QSuper, assisting in the logistics management of around 500 seminars per year.
+Back in Brisbane, Australia, I continued my studies and gained part-time employment working for one of Queenslands largest Superannuation companies, QSuper, assisting in the logistics management of around 500 seminars per year.

 Successfully completing my studies I was offered a full time position with QSuper in the Seminar's department.
 I also gained experience working within the Market Intelligence, & Marketing departments, and was finally offered my dream job of managing Public Relations.
 I absolutely loved my QSuper team, such a diverse & at times, hilarious group, but while I never took my position there for granted, I knew working in a large organisation was not for me.

 This was one of the most soul searching years for me.
 I felt I was stuck in a corporate trap.
 I felt every time I received a pay rise I needed better shoes, and I couldn’t see a way out.
 So I resigned.
 I sold my apartment.
 I left my amazing boyfriend to the corporate world he loved so much, and I moved home to my parents.

 It was there that I re-united with my parents, and for the first time as an adult really understood what is was they did.

 My parents had owned and run Armidale Tourist Park since 2000.
 I had never identified Caravan parks as a legitimate business option, or even a legitimate place to stay.
 But they changed my mind on all fronts.